certat/do-portal/docs/01_INSTALL.md

    127.0.0.1       portal-backend
 ```

-This is necessary that the reverse proxy running inside the docker network
+This is necessary for the reverse proxy running inside the docker network
-sends your request to the correct container.
+to send requests to the correct container.

 ## Run ui-tests
 ```bash